qgis/QGIS-Documentation/source/docs/user_manual/preamble/foreword.rst

 Welcome to the wonderful world of Geographical Information Systems (GIS)!

-Quantum GIS (QGIS) is an Open Source Geographic Information System.
-The project was born in May of 2002 and was established as a project on SourceForge in June of the same year.
-We've worked hard to make GIS software (which is traditionally expensive proprietary software) a viable prospect for anyone with basic access to a Personal Computer.
-QGIS currently runs on most Unix platforms, Windows, and OS X. QGIS is developed using the Qt toolkit (http://qt.digia.com) and C++.
+|qg| is an Open Source Geographic Information System.
+The project
+was born in May of 2002 and was established as a project on SourceForge in June of the same year.
+We've worked hard to make GIS software (which is traditionally expensive proprietary software) a viable prospect for anyone with basic access to a Personal Computer. |qg| currently runs on most Unix platforms, Windows, and OS X. QGIS is developed using the Qt toolkit (http://qt.digia.com) and C++.
 This means that QGIS feels snappy to use and has a pleasing, easy-to-use graphical user interface (GUI).

-QGIS aims to be an easy-to-use GIS, providing common functions and features.
+|qg| aims to be an easy-to-use GIS, providing common functions and features.
 The initial goal was to provide a GIS data viewer.
 QGIS has reached the point in its evolution where it is being used by many for their daily GIS data viewing needs.
 QGIS supports a number of raster and vector data formats, with new